 Small business payment processing software features

 Whether you’re selling products, delivering food, or offering on-site services, you don’t want to miss any sales opportunities as a small merchant.
-To deal effectively and grow your business faster, you need a feature-rich processing platform that supports multiple methods and provides maximum flexibility.
-While the feature set of the processing platform is tailored to the particular needs of your business, there are several universally applicable features that are almost guaranteed to improve small businesses’ productivity and attract more customers.
+To deal effectively and grow your business faster, you need a feature-rich payment system that supports multiple methods and provides maximum flexibility.
+While the main set of processing features is tailored to the particular needs of your business, there are always several universally applicable tools that are almost guaranteed to improve small businesses’ productivity and attract more customers.

 A well-known fact is that e-commerce is exceptionally vulnerable to fraud.
 In the case of a small business, the loss of even one customer can negatively impact sales and income.
-With this in mind, businesses only integrate platforms that have the highest level of data protection.
-PCI DSS compliance, fraud monitoring, and data encryption are essential for a secure processing system.
+With this in mind, integrate a payment system that has the highest level of data protection.
+PCI DSS compliance, fraud monitoring, and data encryption are essential for secure card processing.

-Every small business knows how important it is to create a simple and easy user interface for their clients.
-To accept payments on-site, avoiding the risk of shopping cart abandonment, you need to integrate a solution that supports checkout customisation.
-The customisable checkout page allows buyers to pay for a purchase without being redirected to third-party sites, ensuring a smooth and intuitive customer journey.
+Every small business knows how important it is to create a simple and easy user interface for its clients.
+To accept payments on-site, avoiding the risk of shopping cart abandonment, you need to integrate a payment platform that supports payment page customisation.
+The customisable payment page allows buyers to pay for a purchase without being redirected to third-party sites, ensuring a smooth and intuitive customer journey.

 Running a small business is a continuous and laborious process that requires constant analysis and quick decisions.
 Things become much easier with management tools, allowing you to manage day-to-day operations, monitor the transactions flow, and track your customers’ payment preferences from one place.
 Plus, you’ll get reports and forecasts to track KPIs and analyse the competition.

-How to choose a small business payment processing company
+How to choose a payment system for small business

-An equally important factor when choosing a processing platform is the availability of those payment methods that are most popular in your location.
+Multiple payment methods.
+An equally important factor when choosing a payment platform is the availability of those payment methods that are most popular in your location.
 The more options you integrate, the more likely customers are to make a purchase.
-For instance, at Corefy, we support more than 400 methods of payment, enabling merchants to scale their businesses faster.
+For instance, at Corefy, we support more than 400 payment methods, enabling merchants to scale their businesses faster.

-Before you conclude a contract with a PSP, check and evaluate the pricing plans available and fees for the services offered.
+Pricing and fees.
+Before you conclude a contract with a payment processor, check and evaluate the pricing plans available and transaction fees.
+Look for a payment system that offers flexible pricing options so that you can keep costs down when times are good but scale up when necessary without paying too much.
 For small businesses with low transaction flow, Corefy’s Starter plan is a great solution.
 Here’s what we offer: